- An estimated 13,000 new cases of GBM will be diagnosed in the United States in 2020.

 - Survival rates and mortality statistics for GBM have been virtually unchanged for decades.

-- Prominent Americans who have been lost to GBM include: Beau Biden (son of former Vice President Joe Biden); Hall of Fame Major League Baseball player Gary Carter; U.S. Senator Edward “Ted” Kennedy; U.S. Senator John McCain; and Major League Baseball player Edward “Tug” McGraw (father of country music star Tim McGraw).
+- Prominent Americans who have been lost to GBM include: Beau Biden (son of President Joe Biden); Hall of Fame Major League Baseball player Gary Carter; U.S. Senator Edward “Ted” Kennedy; U.S. Senator John McCain; and Major League Baseball player Edward “Tug” McGraw (father of country music star Tim McGraw).